Weilbyte/PVEDiscordDark/README.md

 ![](https://i.imgur.com/mTsbUWk.png)

 ## PVEDiscordDark
 PVEDiscordDark is a  CSS 'theme' for the Proxmox Web UI.
 It was made with Discord's color scheme.
-Although ~98.9% (Psst, totally not a random percentage) of the Web UI has been darkened, there are some bits such as the CPU/Network/etc graphs that are still white because their background colors are defined in javascript and tbh I am too lazy to mess with that.
+Although ~99.8% (Psst, totally not a random percentage) of the Web UI has been darkened.
+There are some graphs that are still white because their background colors are defined in javascript, there is an experimental [feature](https://github.com/Weilbyte/PVEDiscordDark/tree/master/serverside/jsmod) to change these.

-You can check the 'previews' folder in the repo to check out how some stuff look ;)
+You can check the 'previews' folder in the repo to check out how some stuff look (without the JS modification)

 ## Installation
-*Can be installed two-ways*:
+*Can be installed two ways*:
 * Server-side
 * Browser Extension